Cunard Line: Early years (1840–1850)

 That November, Parry released a tender for North Atlantic monthly mail service to Halifax beginning in April 1839 using steamships with 300 horsepower.
 The Great Western Steamship Company, which had opened its pioneer Bristol–New York service earlier that year, bid £45,000 for a monthly Bristol–Halifax–New York service using three ships of 450 horsepower.
-While British American, the other pioneer transatlantic steamship company, did not submit a tender, the St. George Steam Packet Company, owner of Sirius, bid £45,000 for a monthly Cork–Halifax service and £65,000 for a monthly Cork–Halifax–New York service.
+While British American, the other pioneer transatlantic steamship company, did not submit a tender, the St George Steam Packet Company, owner of Sirius, bid £45,000 for a monthly Cork–Halifax service and £65,000 for a monthly Cork–Halifax–New York service.
 The Admiralty rejected both tenders because neither bid offered to begin services early enough.

-Cunard, who was back in Halifax, unfortunately did not know of the tender until after the deadline.
+Cunard, who was back in Halifax, did not know of the tender until after the deadline.
 He returned to London and started negotiations with Admiral Parry, who was Cunard's good friend from when Parry was a young officer stationed in Halifax 20 years earlier.
 Cunard offered Parry a fortnightly service beginning in May 1840.
 While Cunard did not then own a steamship, he had been an investor in an earlier steamship venture, Royal William, and owned coal mines in Nova Scotia.
 Cunard's major backer was Robert Napier whose Robert Napier and Sons was the Royal Navy's supplier of steam engines.
 He also had the strong backing of Nova Scotian political leaders at the time when London needed to rebuild support in British North America after the rebellion.